thepsauce/fensterchef/CONTRIBUTING.md

 - `src/` contains the `.c` files that implement all functionality
 - `include/` contains the `.h` files for any declarations
 - `include/bits/` contains small header files mostly used to avoid conflicts
-- `generate/` includes code to automatically generate part of the code and documentation
-- `man/` contains the manual pages
+- `doc/` contains the documentation
 - `images/` contains images showcasing possible fensterchef setups

 ## Getting started